The Renters’ Rights Bill, introduced by the Labour Party, aims to revolutionise the rental landscape in England.

 Renters will gain the right to challenge unreasonable rent increases and the practice of rental bidding wars will be prohibited.
 The Bill also aims to make it easier for tenants to keep pets, subject to landlord approval (which cannot be unreasonably withheld) and potential insurance requirements.

-Raise housing standards through the Decent Home’s Standard and Awaab’s Law
+Raise housing standards through a Decent Home’s Standard and Awaab’s Law

 A new Decent Homes Standard will be introduced for private rentals, ensuring all properties meet safety and security requirements.
 Additionally, Awaab’s Law will be applied, obligating landlords to address reported health hazards within specific timeframes.